LightningCreations/Micron/src/instruction-set.md

 ### Map 4-7: Co-processor Maps

 Co-processors connected to the system may expose up to 32 registers each.
+Registers in map `N` are only defined if the given co-processor is enabled.

 ## Instructions